-Note: If you subtract completed ECCR cases from Total FY 2019 cases it should equal total ongoing cases.
-If you subtract sponsored ECCR cases from Total FY 2019 ECCR cases it should equal total cases in which your agency or department participated but did not sponsor.
-If you subtract the combined interagency ECCR cases from Total FY 2019 cases it should equal total cases from Total FY 2019 cases it should equal total cases from Total FY involved only your agency or department with no other federal agency involvement.
+Note: If you subtract completed ECCR cases from Total FY 2020 cases it should equal total ongoing cases.
+If you subtract sponsored ECCR cases from Total FY 2020 ECCR cases it should equal total cases in which your agency or department participated but did not sponsor.
+If you subtract the combined interagency ECCR cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases from Total FY 2020 cases it should equal total cases that involved only your agency or department with no other federal agency involvement.

-4. ECCR Case Example

-Using the template below, provide a description of an ECCR case (preferably completed in FY 2019).
+4. ECCR Case Example Using the template below, provide a description of an ECCR case (preferably completed in FY 2020).
 If possible, focus on an interagency ECCR case.
 Please limit the length to no more than 1 page.